chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-64-particles/sedimentation-64-particles.rst

     subsection mesh
         set type                 = dealii
         set grid type            = subdivided_hyper_rectangle
         set grid arguments       = 1,1,12: 0,0,0 : 2 , 2 , 24 : true
         set initial refinement   = 4
     end

 The domain is a rectangular box: we can directly use a subdivided hyper rectangle mesh from the deal.II library.
 In this case, we have oriented the z-direction with gravity.
 As such, we have the long side of the box along this axis.

 * The ``grid arguments`` is set to  ``1,1,12: 0,0,0 : 2,2,24 : true``.
 This section has 3 subsections.
 First ``1,1,12`` describes the initial subdivision of the box.
-This subdivision has been chosen as it is the smallest mesh we can do of the box in order to have cubic elements.
+This subdivision has been chosen as it is the smallest mesh we can do of the box to have cubic elements.
 Secondly ``0,0,0 : 2,2,24`` describes the 2 points from which we have derived the rectangular box (0,0,0) and  (2,2,24).
 Finally, we have ``true``, which is a boolean to activate the coloration of the boundary.
 This allows us to define separate boundary conditions at each side of the box.

 * The ``initial refinement`` is set to 4.
 This will ensure to have a base mesh that is a bit finer than the particle size.